-The Board of Directors recommends that you vote as follows:
+The Board of Directors recommends that you, as a holder of Common Stock, vote as follows:

-- As a holder of Common Stock, "FOR" the re-election of each of Spiro Rombotis and Dr. David U'Prichard, nominee for Class 2 directors; - As a holder of Common Stock, "FOR" ratification of the selection of our independent registered public accounting firm for the fiscal year ending December 31, 2017;
+- "FOR" the re-election of each of Paul McBarron and Dr. Christopher Henney, nominees for Class 3 directors: - "FOR" ratification of the selection of our independent registered public accounting firm for the fiscal year ending December 31, 2018; and - "FOR" the adoption of the 2018 Equity Incentive Plan.